Avedis Donabedian

 Avedis Donabedian (7 January 1919 - 9 November 2000) was a physician and founder of the study of quality in health care and medical outcomes research, most famously as a creator of the Donabedian model of care.
+Since 2002, ISPOR has awarded a lifetime achievement award in his name.

 Early life

 Avedis Donabedian was born in Beirut, Lebanon, in an Armenian family from Western Armenia.
 Although the rest of his parents' families perished from the Armenian genocide, Donabedian's immediate family was able to escape, ultimately migrating to Mandatory Palestine.
 His father had qualified as a doctor at the American University of Beirut in Lebanon and soon after set up practice in the small Christian town of Ramallah, near Jerusalem.
 Donabedian received his early education at the Friends' (Quaker) school there and subsequently followed his father in studying medicine at the American University of Beirut.

 Career

 Donabedian received the degree of BA in 1940 and MD in 1944 and subsequently worked at the English Mission Hospital in Jerusalem, making a brief trip to England.
 As local war broke out over the partition of Palestine in 1948, he moved to the American University of Beirut where he occupied a number of teaching positions and became medical officer to the whole university.
 He became aware of his limitations as an administrator and developed a growing interest in the quality of health provision and in public health.
 An opportunity arose to study epidemiology and health services administration at Harvard University, where he received his MPH degree (magna cum laude) in 1955.
 Not wishing to return to Lebanon due to political unrest, he received sponsorship to stay in the USA with his wife and children.
 He became a non-clinical teacher and researcher at New York Medical College from 1957 to 1961, when he was recruited by the School of Public Health at the University of Michigan.
 He spent the rest of his professional life there, becoming Nathan Sinai Distinguished Professor of Public Health in 1979, and continuing to work as emeritus professor until his death, in Ann Arbor, Michigan, US, in 2000.